rethickvis/multi-agent-ops-intelligence/README.md

 kubectl apply -f k8s/deployment.yaml
 ```

+## Related project

+See [distributed-ai-data-pipeline](https://github.com/rethickvis/distributed-ai-data-pipeline) for the upstream data pipeline that feeds curated retail datasets to this platform's Cortex Search index.

 ## Notes

 This repository is a reference implementation of the architecture described on my resume.
 The Cortex and enterprise API credentials in `app/main.py` are placeholders and should be replaced with real values loaded from environment variables or a secrets manager before deploying.

 ## Credits

-Benchmark scenario structure is modeled on the M5 Forecasting - Accuracy dataset, released by Walmart and the University of Nicosia via Kaggle (Makridakis, Spiliotis, and Assimakopoulos, 2020).
+Benchmark scenario structure is modeled on the [M5 Forecasting - Accuracy dataset](https://www.kaggle.com/competitions/m5-forecasting-accuracy), released by Walmart and the University of Nicosia via Kaggle (Makridakis, Spiliotis, and Assimakopoulos, 2020).
 It is used here only as a realistic reference schema for synthetic testing and is not redistributed in this repository.